Soros builds stake in UK's "tortoise" developer

 Development Securities shares fell 4.7 percent in 2012 as it refused to borrow excessively or chase central London deals, as part of a strategy that Chief Executive Michael Marx has termed "more tortoise than hare".

 A source close to the situation told Reuters on Friday Quantum had built a 5.6 percent stake in the company, whose shares were up 2.7 percent at 164.25 pence by 1238 GMT.

 The deal makes Soros, worth 19 billion dollars according to Forbes magazine, one of the five biggest shareholders in Development Securities, which has a market value of about 200 million pounds ($322 million), alongside the likes of institutional investors Fidelity and Blackrock.

 The developer, which has investments in Southampton, Slough and Manchester, trades at a discount of about 34 percent to net asset value versus 5 percent or less for larger stocks like Land Securities and British Land, both of which are building London skyscrapers.

 "The Quantum Fund is looking for ugly frogs under stones that everyone's missed," said a source close to the deal.
 "Given where the property market is, you could argue there is downside risk in London and upside risk everywhere else."

 Quantum Fund could not immediately be reached for comment outside regular U.S. business hours.

-Prices for the best central London offices rose 3.6 percent i n the year to November 2012 as overseas funds clamoured for a slice of a market seen as a safe place to park money, said real estate consultant CBRE.
+Prices for the best central London offices rose 3.6 percent in the year to November 2012 as overseas funds clamored for a slice of a market seen as a safe place to park money, said real estate consultant CBRE.

-Values fell 11.4 percent outside the southeast of the country due to the anaemic economy.
+Values fell 11.4 percent outside the southeast of the country due to the anemic economy.